rayaneberrada/OFF-Tkinter-API/README.md

   ```Bash
   pipenv shell
   ```

-1. You need to run that code to force the creation of the database the first time you launch the program:
+5-You need to run that code to force the creation of the database the first time you launch the program:
 ```Bash
 python Launcher.py -e 'update'
 ```